 Material and Finishes

 Choosing high-quality, durable material is directly associated with the maintenance of your dining table in the long run.
 If you choose the best driftwood dining table, always opt for hardwoods.
 On the other hand, the advantage of choosing your dining table with a glass top is that it works well with several decors.
 Moreover, since glass tables are reflective, they add a lighter and brighter feel to the room.
-While glass tops are moderately easy to clean, fingerprint stains and chipped edges are a common issue.
+While glass tops are moderately easy to clean, fingerprint stains and chipped edges are common issues.

 Type of Usage